 Finding a good broker for international stock trading can be hard work.
-When I began investing in foreign stocks years ago, I couldn’t find much good information on international stockbrokers anywhere online – just endless sites filled with mistakes and badly disguised advertising.
+When I began investing in foreign stocks years ago, I couldn’t find much good information on international stockbrokers anywhere online.

-So I’ve tried to make it a bit easier for other investors by collecting together all the information you need to compare the best international online and telephone stockbrokers in the UK, the US, Hong Kong, and Singapore.
+So I’ve tried to make it a bit easier for other investors by collecting together as much information as possible to compare the best international online and telephone stockbrokers in the UK, the US, Hong Kong, and Singapore.
 I’ve also included a few suggestions for investors looking for stockbrokers in other parts of the world.

 Each section reviews the strengths and weaknesses of the major stockbrokers in that country.
 It also links to a detailed comparison chart giving details of their brokerage fees and other services.
 If you’d like to search for a stockbroker that can trade in a specific stock market, there’s also a search function in the stock broker directory to speed things up.